 - chicken tikka and cucumber with a mint and yoghurt dressing in chapatti or pitta bread

-- lean ham, mustard and salad leaves on rye bread
+- avocado, hummus and salad leaves on rye bread

 - mozzarella, olives, roasted vegetables and red onion in a wholemeal roll